 Day 7: Trek from Lho to Samagaun (3,530 meters / 11,581 feet)

 This 5/6-hour trek takes you through forests and open landscapes with stunning mountain views.
-Samagaun is one of the largest villages on the Manaslu Circuit, known for its tidy homes and a large monastery.
+Samagaun is one of the largest villages on the Manaslu region, known for its tidy homes and a large monastery.
 You’ll spend the night here, surrounded by beautiful mountain scenery.

 Day 8: Rest and Explore in Samagaun

 To help your body adjust to the altitude, today is a rest day in Samagaun.
-It’s not about sitting still-you can choose from several activities, like visiting the Birendra Lake, hiking to the peaceful Pungyen Gompa monastery, or taking a challenging day hike to Manaslu Base Camp for incredible close-up views.
+It’s not about sitting still-you can choose from several activities, like visiting the Birendra Lake, hiking to the peaceful Pungyen Gompa monastery, or taking a challenging day hike to Manaslu Base Camp for close views.

 Day 9: Trek from Samagaun to Samdo (3,860 meters / 12,664 feet)